 So what is it?

 Procedural fairness, like most of administrative law, is concerned with the procedures and methods taken to reach the decision not the fairness of the decision itself.
-This is why so many don't understand administrative law, it rarely evaluates the final decision but is instead focused on whether the procedure was correct.
+This is why so many don't understand administrative law, it rarely evaluates the final decision but is instead focused on whether the steps taken to get to the decision were correct.

 What should I do?